Books4Languages/PressBooks-TinyMCE-Formats/README.md

 ### About

-With TinyMCE-Formats you can split the information of one page in the 3 dimensions of language: form, use and content.
+With TinyMCE-Formats you can split the information of one page in the 3 formats of language: form, use and content.

 We want to make the language courses more user-friendly.
 This is the first step.